jas-/crypt.io/README.md

-While providing a transparent method of encryption for objects within the client prevents the need for user interaction, in terms of security in the event of a same-origin, dom rebinding attack coupled with a man- in-the-middle scenario it would be more secure to prompt the user for his/her passphrase.
+While providing a transparent method of encryption for objects within the client prevents the need for user interaction, in terms of security in the event of a same-origin, dom rebinding attack coupled with a man- in-the-middle scenario or a malicious browser add-on it would be more secure to prompt the user for his/her passphrase.

 Here is an example of user input for the passphrase.

 ```javascript
 var pass = window.prompt("Please enter password...", "a custom password");